C0deWiser/workflow/README.md

 ## Usage

-You may access workflow service class through the model.
+You may access workflow service class through model's `workflow` method.
+If model has few workflow schemas, you may get the exact you need.

 ```php